CaliforniaChen/CaliforniaChen.github.io/_teaching/InstanceBuilding.md

 3D annotation
 ======
 We annotated 4 3D scenes for both roofs and entir buildings,  which are reconstructed using Bentley Acute3D ContextCapture from thousands of UAV images.
+Two have textures, while the other two do not have.
 To facilitate the 3D annotation, we have developed a simple but efficient brush-based annotation tool.
 Similar to most 2D annotation tools which semi-automatically extract pixels of an object by marking the closed boundary polygon of the object, our tool allows a user to segment a 3D building by casually drawing strokes on the building boundaries.

 <div align="center">